fluxo-js/fluxo/README.md

 on [Facebook Flux](https://facebook.github.io/flux) and [Backbone.js](http://backbonejs.org).
 It's compatible with [React.js](https://facebook.github.io/react), but you can use with whatever you want to the view/component layer.

-**Important:** this project is under development and experimental phase and because of this many things may change.
+:warning: **This project is under development and experimental phase and because of this many things may change.**

-Check the TodoMVC implementation with Fluxo on **[samuelsimoes/todomvc-fluxo](https://github.com/samuelsimoes/todomvc-fluxo)**.
+:ballot_box_with_check: Check the TodoMVC implementation with Fluxo on **[samuelsimoes/todomvc-fluxo](https://github.com/samuelsimoes/todomvc-fluxo)**.

 ##How to use

+:warning: Before I highly recomend you to read about the [React.js](https://facebook.github.io/react) and [Facebook Flux](https://facebook.github.io/flux) to a better understanding.

 ###Installation